Chicago’s Sprout Social prices IPO mid-range at $17 per share, raising $150M – TechCrunch

 Thinking very loosely, Sprout Social closed Q3 2019 with ARR of about $105 million.
 Worth $814 million now, we can surmise that Sprout priced at an ARR multiple of about 7.75x.
 That’s a useful benchmark for private companies that sell software: If you want a higher multiple when you go public, you’ll have to grow a little faster.

-All the same, the IPO is a win for Chicago, and a win for their number of investors.
+All the same, the IPO is a win for Chicago, and a win for the company’s investors.
 We’ll update this piece later with how the stock performs, once it begins to trade.